mjhorvath/Mikali-Map-Collection-for-HWRM/DataMikaliMaps/HWR_MikaliMaps_readme.txt

 DESCRIPTION

-A collection of multiplayer maps, as well as a demonstration of my map-making functions.
-These maps will only work in Homeworld Remastered.
+A collection of multiplayer maps demonstrating my custom map-making functions.
+These maps will only work with Homeworld Remastered.

-The very latest version of the mod can always be found on GitHub.
+The very latest uncompressed version of the mod can always be found on GitHub.

 INSTALLATION